 Component 4: Management and development of knowledge on climate change adaptation measures.
+(USD 79,000)

-(USD 79,000) Requested financing overview: Project/Programme Execution Cost: USD 393,000 Total Project/Programme Cost: USD 3,282,000 Implementing Fee: USD 325,000 Financing Requested: USD 4,000,000 Date: This is the first submission of the fully developed proposal under the rolling submission process.
-The first technical review raises issues regarding further clarifying the theory of change, sustainability, and compliance with the AF's ESP and GP discussed in the Clarification Requests (CRs) Corrective Action Requests (CARs) raised in the review.
-28 August 2023
+Requested financing overview:

+Project/Programme Execution Cost: USD 393,000

+Total Project/Programme Cost: USD 3,675,000

+Implementing Fee: USD 325,000

+Financing Requested: USD 4,000,000

+This is the second submission of the fully developed proposal under the rolling submission process.

+The first technical review raised issues regarding further clarifying the theory of change, sustainability, and compliance with the AF's ESP and GP discussed in the Clarification Requests (CRs) Corrective Action Requests (CARs) raised in the review.

-Review Criteria Country Eligibility Is the country party to the Kyoto Protocol?
-Yes Is the country a developing country particularly vulnerable to the adverse effects of climate change?
-Yes.
-Honduras in affected by climate events such as hurricanes, storm surges and coastal flooding that generates losses in the productive and social infrastructure, productive system, and human lives that impact the evolution of the country's human development.
-The target regions i.e., the coastal communities in the municipalities of Juan Francisco Bulnes and Brus Laguna are impacted by multiple tropical storms and hurricanes, which cause serious damage to ecosystems, infrastructure, communities, and the livelihoods of the people who live there.
+The second technical review raises a few pending issues related to ESP compliance, discrepancies in the budget tables and project results as discussed in the CRs and CARs raised in the review.

+The third technical review raises a few minor issues to be corrected in the budget tables.

+3. Does the project / programme support concrete adaptation actions to assist the country in addressing adaptive capacity to the adverse effects of climate change and build in climate resilience?

+Not cleared

-Project Eligibility 1.
-Has the designated government authority for the Adaptation Fund endorsed the project/programme?
-Yes , as per the Letter of Endorsement dated 18 July 2023.
-2. Does the length of the proposal amount to no more than 100 pages for the project/programme proposal Yes.
-3. than 100 pages for the project/programme proposal and 100 pages for its annexes?
-Does the project / programme support concrete adaptation actions to assist the country in addressing adaptive capacity to the adverse effects of climate change and build in climate resilience?
-Not cleared The proposal provides a well-defined problem statement that hinges on the rationale that the geographical location of the coastal communities, compounded by their lack of preparedness for extreme weather events, lack or have limited quality of health services, infrastructure, education, deficient or non-existent drinking water and sanitation systems, food insecurity, limited economic opportunities to generate income, including economic and social exclusion suffered by indigenous populations and specifically women, and the deficient institutional presence of the State of Honduras in the territory of the Muskitia, has significantly increased the level of vulnerability of coastal communities, their inhabitants and ecosystems to extreme events of climate change.
-The EDA model thus proposes to provide financial and technical resources to national, subnational, and local institutions to design and implement adaptation measures that allow them to reduce their vulnerability and increase their resilience to climate change while reducing the levels of poverty of its population.
+The proposal provides a welldefined problem statement that hinges on the rationale that the geographical location of the coastal communities, compounded by their lack of preparedness for extreme weather events. lack of or limited quality of health services, infrastructure, education, deficient or nonexistent drinking water and sanitation systems, food insecurity, limited economic opportunities to generate income, including economic and social exclusion suffered by indigenous populations and specifically women, and the deficient institutional presence of the State of Honduras in the territory of the Muskitia, has significantly increased the level of vulnerability of coastal communities, their inhabitants and ecosystems to extreme events of climate change.

+The EDA model thus proposes to provide financial and technical resources to national, subnational, and local institutions to design and implement adaptation

+CAR1: Cleared, as per the explanation on pages 20- 21.

+CR1: Not cleared.
+Relevant information is not included.

+CR2: Not cleared.
+An explanation is provided in the response sheet but is not included in the main text.

+CR3: Cleared, as per the information on page 21.

+CAR2: Cleared, as per the explanation for USPs on page 13.

+CAR3: Cleared, as per the flowcharts and explanation on pages 63-64, 69-71.
+Figure 14 describes the relationships between the different entities participating in the execution of the

+CR1: Cleared, as per the information included on pages 21-22.

+CR2: Cleared as per the explanation now included on pages 23-24.

+The program will have a local office.
+Additionally, as much as possible, efforts will be made to hire staff from the region for the program, thereby reducing language barriers and ensuring an understanding of the local stakeholders and the region.
+The NIE has over 20 years of work experience and presence in the project's area of influence.
+Therefore, in addition to having strong recognition from local stakeholders, it has the logistics and measures that allow them to reduce their vulnerability and increase their resilience to climate change while reducing the levels of poverty of its population.

 The Program's theory of change is shown in Figure 9.
 However, the ToC diagram would benefit from an explanation.
 The diagram presents some basic assumptions.
-For example, the project assumed that local organizations would have capacities to develop high quality proposals, they implement and comply with AF standards and policies, projects will be sustainable and replicable etc. However, the ToC does not explain what the drivers of these assumptions are and what are the barriers/ risks from those assumptions.
+For example, the project assumed that local organizations would have capacities to develop high quality proposals, they implement and comply with AF standards and policies. projects will be sustainable and replicable etc. However, the ToC does not explain what the drivers of these assumptions are and what are the barriers/ risks from those assumptions.